zumepro/tultemplate2/README.md

 ## Our goals and dreams

 We dream of a simple way for students to make documents.
-Of a workflow revolving not around citations, fonts, paragraphs and other formal bs, but around the actual content of the document.
+Of a workflow revolving not around citations, fonts, paragraphs and other formal nonsense, but around the actual content of the document.

 We aim to provide a robust (but simple) framework to build official documents at TUL.